Nose surgery (rhinoplasty)

-Before your surgery, Dr. Appel will examine the structure of your nose and face, and work to understand the results you would like to achieve with surgery.
-He will explain factors including bone structure and age that could affect your outcome.
+Before your surgery, our surgeons will examine the structure of your nose and face, and work to understand the results you would like to achieve with surgery.
+They will explain factors including bone structure and age that could affect your outcome.

 Cosmetic rhinoplasty is not typically covered by insurance.
 If your surgery is being performed to correct a breathing problem or another medical issue, our office will work with you to determine if your procedure will be covered.

 You should arrange for someone to care for you for a few days after your surgery.

 What happens during nose surgery?